 While you may qualify by these criteria, that doesn’t necessarily mean you’ll get the same deal at every single branch or office.
 The standards and accepted practices vary by region (which is frustrating, considering they all are bound by the same standard operating procedures).
 While this may seem subjective and unfair, it’s a reality, one that an inexperienced advisor won’t know much about.

 When working directly with your SBA lender, sometimes you won’t get the answer you’re looking for.
 But when things don’t break your way, going over your lender’s head isn’t going to work unless they’ve done something egregious.
 Why?
 If your lender is servicing the loan, the SBA will defer to the lender in the vast majority of situations.

 The SBA depends on (and compensates) its lending partners to service SBA loans, which includes making decisions on OICs.
 There are millions of SBA loans out there, so the SBA simply doesn’t have the manpower to get involved in every single loan.

 An OIC is not a free pass.
 If you want to settle, you need to be prepared to give the SBA the pound of flesh it requires.
 Obviously, the biggest question every borrower has is how much the SBA will want.
 The exact amount depends on a lot of factors, so there is no blanket answer.

 These are some factors the SBA considers:

+SBA loan forgiveness is a hard nut to crack, but it’s possible.
 Understanding what’s negotiable and what’s not is imperative to succeeding with the OIC process.
 It’s their game, their rules.
 If you want to settle, you don’t have the option to take your ball and go home, so make sure you understand all the nuances of the process, or find someone who does.